Citrus: Taxonomy

 Many cultivated Citrus species are natural or artificial hybrids of a small number of core ancestral species, including the citron, pomelo, and mandarin.
 Natural and cultivated citrus hybrids include commercially important fruit such as oranges, grapefruit, lemons, limes, and some tangerines.
 The multiple hybridisations have made the taxonomy of Citrus complex.

 Many Citrus species are hybrids of citron, mandarin and pomelo.

 Kumquats and Clymenia spp. are now generally considered to belong within the genus Citrus.
 The false oranges, Oxanthera from New Caledonia, have been transferred to the Citrus genus on phylogenetic evidence.
-A recent taxonomy reincorporates the trifoliate orange (Poncirus) into an enlarged Citrus, but recognizes that many botanists still follow Swingle in splitting it off.
+A recent taxonomy reincorporates the trifoliate orange (Poncirus) into an enlarged Citrus, but recognizes that many botanists still follow Walter Tennyson Swingle in splitting it off.

+Genomics

+In 2026, the first haplotype-resolved telomere-to-telomere genome assembly of Citrus maxima was published.
+The study also introduced the HapGene annotation pipeline and generated improved haplotype-aware annotations for the genomes of Citrus maxima, Citrus × sinensis, and Citrus reticulata.
+In the same year, a haplotype-resolved genome assembly was published for the Citrus × sinensis cultivar 'Pera IAC', the most widely cultivated sweet orange cultivar in Brazil.
+Together, these studies expanded the genomic resources available for citrus species by providing high-quality reference genome assemblies and improved gene annotations for several economically important members of Citrus.

 History

 The earliest introductions of citrus species by human migrations was during the Austronesian expansion (c.
 3000–1500 BCE), where Citrus hystrix, Citrus macroptera, and Citrus maxima were among the canoe plants carried by Austronesian voyagers eastwards into Micronesia and Polynesia.

-The citron (Citrus medica) was also introduced early into the Mediterranean basin from India and Southeast Asia, via two ancient trade routes: an overland route through Persia, the Levant and the Mediterranean islands, and a maritime route through the Arabian Peninsula and Ptolemaic Egypt into North Africa.
+The citron (Citrus medica) was also introduced early into the Mediterranean basin from India and Southeast Asia, via two ancient trade routes: an overland route through Persia, the Levant, and the Mediterranean islands, and a maritime route through the Arabian Peninsula and Ptolemaic Egypt into North Africa.
 Although the exact date of the original introduction is unknown due to the sparseness of archaeobotanical remains, the earliest evidence is seeds recovered from the Hala Sultan Tekke site of Cyprus, dated to around 1200 BCE.
-Other archaea botanical evidence includes pollen from Carthage, dating back to the 4th century BCE, and carbonized seeds from Pompeii dated to around the 3rd to 2nd century BCE.
+Other archaeobotanical evidence includes pollen from Carthage, dating back to the 4th century BCE, and carbonized seeds from Pompeii dated to around the 3rd to 2nd century BCE.
 The earliest complete description of the citron was written by Theophrastus, c.
 310 BCE.

 Lemons, pomelos, and sour oranges were introduced to the Mediterranean by Arab traders around the 10th century CE.
 Sweet oranges were brought to Europe by the Genoese and Portuguese from Asia during the 15th to 16th century.
 Mandarins were not introduced until the 19th century.
 Oranges were introduced to Florida by Spanish colonists.
 In cooler parts of Europe, citrus fruit was grown in orangeries starting in the 17th century; many were as much status symbols as functional agricultural structures.